-Throwing rice and confetti at the bride and groom as they leave their marriage ceremony is a tradition that has evolved over the years.
+Throwing rice and confetti at the couple as they leave their marriage ceremony is a tradition that has evolved over the years.
 If you are trying to decide what you can do at your wedding to mark this significant moment in the day, here are a few ideas:

 The custom of throwing something at newlyweds dates back at least to the Roman era, and possibly even further.
 The substance that was thrown varied according to country, but it was usually a local seed or grain and was thrown to represent the future fertility and prosperity of the couple.
 As the tradition evolved rice was the popular choice in America, while wheat was usually used in France.
 In Italy the newlyweds are showered with sugar coated nuts, or confectionary, from which we get the word confetti.